Volpezer0x/Detection-Lab/architecture.md

 ---

-All systems are isolated from the internet to safely simulate malicious activity.
+All systems are intentionally isolated from the internet to safely simulate malicious activity without external risk.

 ---